At one point or another, most aspiring weight trainers will hit a plateau that causes their weight training routines to become stale.

 Here is a sample training schedule:

-Now, the changes I made all worked together to improve my overall bench press.
+The changes I made all worked together to improve my overall bench press.
 Firstly, I took about a week and a half off from training to allow body to recover.
 During that time, I increased my calorie intake by 1,500 calories and added 1 gram of protein per pound of body weight.

 When I resumed weight training, I had to prioritize my chest and my main exercise, the bench press.